oluwatosinolamilekan/menu-management-backend/README.md

 ## Overview

-The Menu Management API is a simple RESTful API built with Laravel 10 for managing tasks.
-This API allows you to create, read, update, and delete tasks.
+The Menu Management API is a simple RESTful API built with Laravel 10 for managing menu.
+This API allows you to create, read, update, and delete menu.
 It also includes basic authentication for secure access.

 ## Minimum system requirements